MBR Process Overview: Fundamentals of Membrane Bioreactor Technology

 The adoption of MBR technology has grown rapidly due to its numerous benefits:

-- Reduced Sludge Production: Longer SRTs can lead to lower excess sludge production.
+• Reduced Sludge Production: Longer SRT can reduce excess sludge production under suitable operating conditions.

 Types of MBR Systems